What are MSL and AGL?

 MSL, or mean sea level, refers to the distance an object is above sea level.
 For example, if a building is at 200 feet MSL, that means that the building is 200 feet above mean sea level.
 This does not necessarily mean that the building is 200 feet tall, however—a building could be 50 feet tall (or 50 feet AGL), and at the same time 200 feet MSL because the land it is on is located 150 feet above mean sea level.

 To commercially fly a drone, it is necessary to obtain a remote pilot certificate from the FAA.
 To receive this certificate, you must first pass the FAA’s remote pilot exam, which is commonly referred to as the Part 107 Test.
 On this test, you will encounter questions that will require you to have a good understanding of the differences between MSL and AGL.
+Below are some practice questions to help you prepare for the Part 107 test.
+If you are looking for more free study resources, check out the first five lessons of our Part 107 prep course for free.

 Practice Questions about MSL and AGL